vamsiramakrishnan/splunk-export-audit/Readme.md

 ## Invoke and Test !
 Invoke Once and the loop will stay active as long as the tenancy does continuously pushing events to Splunk .
 ```
 curl --location --request GET '[apigateway-url].us-phoenix-1.oci.customer-oci.com/regions/listregions'
 ```
-If all is well , in papertrail
+If all is well in papertrail/ oci-function-logs/metrics, proceed.
 ## Health Checks for Scheduled Trigger
 Create a `Health Check` named `splunk-export-health-check` with the following settings
 ### Target Settings